Username-Coders/Project_4-MaxHeap/README.md

 ## ii) Member Contributions:

 ````
-Implement method that builds a max heap using sequential insertions (Real Name, Username)
+Implement method that builds a max heap using sequential insertions (Daniel Rodriguez, drodriguez97)
   => its time complexity: O(nlogn)
   => by successively applying the regular add method
   => needs to keep track of how many swaps (swapping parent and child) are required to build a heap